Editor's note: This blog post was originally published on January 6, 2015.

-It's that time of year again, setting goals for a fresh start ahead!
-The New Year is a great time to not only reset yourself but also have your children evaluate themselves and their school year.
-How are homework routines going?
-Are math facts being practiced nightly or weekly?
-Are good study habits being implemented at home?
-These are some of the questions we want our children to be thinking about and asking themselves to gain more responsibility and independence.
+Are you in a goal-setting frame of mind?
+The New Year is a great time to have your child evaluate herself and her school year and set goals for a fresh start.
+Ask your child: How is her homework routine?
+Is she practicing math facts nightly or weekly?
+Does she have good study habits in place?
+These are questions every child should think about and ask to gain more responsibility and independence.
 And this time of year is the best time to do it!

-2. Homework: Homework routines and schedules should definitely be reflected on.
-At this point in the school year, many activities can change from the fall and after-school responsibilities increased.
-So it's important to review the homework schedule and make adjustments as necessary.
+This point in the school year can be a moment of change for after-school responsibilities and activities.
+That makes it the perfect moment to review your child's homework routine and schedule and make adjustments as necessary.
 Are assignments being turned in on-time?
 Are homework corrections being made either in school or at home?
 Consider cleaning out and reorganizing the homework folder.
 Does the order in which homework is being completed need to change?

-3. Math Facts: Children of all ages should be reviewing math facts.
-(A basic math fact is any mathematical number, fact or idea instantly recalled without resorting to strategies.*) This is true for all four operations: addition, subtraction, multiplication, and division.
-Often, reviewing basic math facts, like the times tables, falls to the wayside as the school year progresses, but it's very valuable and should be incorporated into daily or weekly routines.
-Consider switching it up a bit and taking a break from the boring flashcards.
+By mastering math facts, your child will be able to seamlessly know that 3+5 = 8 without having to do the addition.
+This bone-deep knowledge of math is essential for all four operations: addition, subtraction, multiplication, and division.
+Often, reviewing basic math facts, like the times tables, falls to the wayside as the school year progresses, but it's extremely valuable and should be incorporated into daily or weekly routines.
+If your child is sick of flashcards or other memorization techniques, try switching it up.
 There are great apps or websites to practice math facts.
-You can play math war with cards or dice.
-Even "beat the clock" can be fun, when kids try to complete facts faster than you doing them on a calculator.
+You can play math games with cards or dice.
+Even "beat the clock" can be fun, when kids try to complete facts faster than you can do them on a calculator.

-Whatever goals you and children set for the New Year, remember to keep them obtainable and within reason.
-The focus should not be on getting perfect test scores or being the fastest, but more about making small improvements that will have a lasting effect on the whole student!
+Whatever goals you and your child set for the New Year, remember to keep them attainable and within reason.
+The focus should not be on getting perfect test scores or being the fastest, but more about making small improvements that will have a lasting effect on your child's math knowledge.